 Some Oracle Fusion Middleware components, which have part of the functionality implemented in C, such as Oracle Forms and Oracle Reports, are stateful and do not have state replication capabilities.
 Please refer to following paragraph for information about failover of these components.

-For stateless system components, their multiple instances are deployed as a runtime cluster, behind a load balancer.
+For stateless system components, their multiple instances deploy as a runtime cluster behind a load balancer.
 The load balancer is configured to do a periodic health check of the component instances.
-If an instance becomes unavailable, the load balancer routes the subsequent requests to anther available instance, and the failover is seamless.
+If an instance is unavailable, the load balancer routes the subsequent requests to anther available instance and the failover is seamless.

 For stateful components, which have parts based on C, and do not have state replication, sticky routing ensures that the subsequent requests go to the cluster member where the state was initially established.
-This is ensured by a Web server proxy plugin, as well as the Java EE parts of the components.
-If failure of the component instance occurs, subsequent requests are routed to another available member in the cluster.
-Though the state information is lost, and the user is required to recreate the session.
+This is ensured by a Web server proxy plug-in and the Java EE parts of the components.
+If the component instance fails, subsequent requests route to another available member in the cluster.
+In this situation, the state information is lost and the user must recreate the session.